SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

 Unicode Scalars
 _______________

-The third and final Unicode representation of a ``String`` enables you to access the string as a collection of Unicode scalars.
-A Unicode scalar is any 21-bit Unicode code point that is not a lead surrogate or trail surrogate code point.

 You can access a Unicode scalar representation of a ``String`` value by iterating over its ``unicodeScalars`` property.
 This property is of type ``UnicodeScalarView``, which is a collection of values of type ``UnicodeScalar``.
+A Unicode scalar is any 21-bit Unicode code point that is not a lead surrogate or trail surrogate code point.

 Each ``UnicodeScalar`` has a ``value`` property that returns the scalar's 21-bit code point, represented within a ``UInt32`` value: